spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/orders/managing-merchant-orders.md

 * Store

 **Tips & tricks**
-<br>You can rearrange the order of the columns, hide and show the columns again by clicking the settings cogwheel next to the table.
+<br>You can rearrange the order of the columns hide and show the columns again by clicking the settings cogwheel next to the table.

 ![rearrange-the-order-of-the-columns](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Merchant+Portal+user+guides/Orders/rearrange-the-order-of-the-columns.png)

 #### Order [Order ID] page

-The *Order [Order ID]* page is the page that opens in the drawer when you click one of the orders in the Orders table.
+The **Order *[Order ID]** page is the page that opens in the drawer when you click one of the orders in the Orders table.

-The following table describes the sections on the *[Order ID]* page:
+The following table describes the sections on the ***[Order ID]*** page:

 | TAB | SECTION | DESCRIPTION |
 |---|---|---|